stellar/slingshot/musig/README.md

 ### Signature

 A signature is comprised of a scalar `s`, and a RistrettoPoint `R`.
 In the simple Schnorr signature case, `s` represents the Schnorr signature scalar and `R` represents the nonce commitment.
-In the MuSig signature case, `s` represents the sum of the Schnorr signature scalars of each party, or `s = sum_i (s_i)`. `R` represents the sum of the nonce commitments of each party, or `R = sum_i (R_i)`.
+In the Musig signature case, `s` represents the sum of the Schnorr signature scalars of each party, or `s = sum_i (s_i)`. `R` represents the sum of the nonce commitments of each party, or `R = sum_i (R_i)`.

 Functions:
-- `Signature::verify(...)`: In both the simple Schnorr signature and the MuSig signature cases, the signature verification is the same.
+- `Signature::verify(...)`: In both the simple Schnorr signature and the Musig signature cases, the signature verification is the same.
 For more detail, see the [verification](#verifying) section.

 ## Operations